MartinDbx/xmath/README.md

 # Xmath package
-The Xmath package is an easy way to write math in LATEX.
+The Xmath package is an easy way to write math in LaTeX.
 Xmath is an extension of the *amsthm*, *amssymb*, *amsmath* and *dsfont* packages.
 This package implements a large number of macros for sets, functions, operators commonly used in math.

 -----------------------------------------------------------
 ## Content of the update